NYPL/metadata-documentation/resources/glossary.md

 <a name="media-preservation-labs"></a>
 <dt>Media Preservation Labs</dt>
-<dd>unit within <a href="#preservation-collections-processing">Preservation & Collections Processing</a> that digitizes magnetic, optical, and grooved audio and video recordings; primary office located at the <a href="#library-for-the-performing-arts">Library for the Performing Arts</a></dd>
+<dd>unit within <a href="#digital-collections-operations">Digital Collections Operations</a> that digitizes magnetic, optical, and grooved audio and video recordings; primary office located at the <a href="#library-for-the-performing-arts">Library for the Performing Arts</a></dd>

 <a name="media-preservation-services"></a>
 <dt>Media Preservation Services</dt>
-<dd>unit within <a href="#preservation-collections-processing">Preservation & Collections Processing</a> that supports preservation activities by managing outsourced digitization, audiovisual media conservation, and digital asset quality control and migration; primary office located at the <a href="#library-services-center">Library Services Center</a></dd>
+<dd>unit within <a href="#digital-collections-operations">Digital Collections Operations</a> that supports preservation activities by managing outsourced digitization, audiovisual media conservation, and digital asset quality control and migration; primary office located at the <a href="#library-services-center">Library Services Center</a></dd>

 <a name="metadata-management-system"></a>
 <dt>Metadata Management System</dt>